-Southampton Football Club are an English professional soccer club based in Southampton, Hampshire.
+Southampton Football Club are an English professional football club based in Southampton, Hampshire.
 They currently play in the Premier League and were one of the league's founding members.

 The team's nickname is The Saints and they have spent a large majority of their recent history in the top flight since their first promotion in 1966.
 Their longest continuous period was between 1978 and 2005 - 27 years.